Swimming at the 1976 Summer Olympics – Women's 4 × 100 metre freestyle relay

-The women's 4 × 100 metre freestyle relay event for the 1976 Summer Olympics was held in Montreal.
+The women's 4 × 100 metre freestyle relay event for the 1976 Summer Olympics was held in Montreal, with the final on 25 July 1976.

 U.S. victory over East German dopers who received state support from the Soviet Bloc is often considered the greatest upset in swimming history.
 East Germans swept most of the other medals and even finished first and second in the women's 100m freestyle event while the US didn't win a medal.